beameio/beame-insta-ssl/README.md

 You will receive an email message with a special command.
 Please run the command, and beame-insta-ssl will obtain your very own beame hostname, and issue a valid public certificate for it.

-Once the certificate is ready you can start using your tunnel.
+Once the certificate is ready, you can start using your tunnel.
 Sample command for bringing up a tunnel:

 	beame-insta-ssl tunnel 8008 http

-Use the command above if you don't want to install certificates into your own server.
+Use the command above if you want to have secure connection, but don't want to install certificates into your own server.
 You will receive following output:

 	Starting tunnel https://qwertyuio.asdfghjkl.v1.d.beameio.net -> http://localhost:8008

-Just run your server on desired port (_8008_ in the above example) and point your browser to your random Beame hostname (_https://qwertyuio.asdfghjkl.v1.d.beameio.net_ in sample output)
+Just run your server on desired port (_8008_ in the above example) and point any web browser to your random Beame hostname (_https://qwertyuio.asdfghjkl.v1.d.beameio.net_ in sample output above)

-You can also specify particular Beame hostname to run a tunnel on, in case, for example, when you have more than one set of Beame credentials:
+You can also specify particular Beame hostname to run a tunnel to, in case, for example, when you have more than one set of Beame credentials:

 	beame-insta-ssl tunnel 8008 http --fqdn qwertyuio.asdfghjkl.v1.d.beameio.net

-#Where my Beame data is stored?
+## Where my Beame data is stored?
 Credentials, that you create, are stored on your machine in `$HOME/.beame` folder.
 You can easily export them to desired location, by using the `export` command that looks like the following:

 	beame-insta-ssl export qwertyuio.asdfghjkl.v1.d.beameio.net ./destination_folder_path